M-o-a-T/owslave/HOWTO.md

 ### `onewire_io`

-Choose wich pin to connect your 1wire bus to.
+Choose which pin to connect your 1wire bus to.
 For now, only pins with dedicated interrupts (INTx) can be used.
 On an ATmega168, these are pins D2 and D3.